PhamTranSang/app-environment/README.md

 ## How to build this project

-1. Set a system variable called `ROOT_FOLDER` with the value:
+1. Set a system variable called `ROOT_FOLDER` with the value: `${HOME}/environment/bin/env/runtime/settings/`.

-2. Navigate to the `bin/env/postgresql` folder and run:
+2. Run command `chmod +x start-dev-app.sh` to change permissions access.

-3. Finally, execute the shell script with the `ROOT_FOLDER` argument:
+3. Navigate to the `bin/env/postgresql` folder and execute the shell: `./start-dev-app.sh`.

 ## Technologies Used

-- Java 21+.
+- Java 21+
-- Spring Boot.
+- Spring Boot (v3.4.5).
 - Maven (`exec-maven-plugin`).
 - Docker & Docker Compose.
 - Shell scripting.